M-Files/Developer-Portal/APIs/REST-API/Reference/resources/structure/workflows/id/states/index.md

 {:.method}
 Output: | [WorkflowState[]]({{ site.baseurl }}/APIs/REST-API/Reference/structs/workflowstate/)
 | Retrieves information on all workflow states of the given workflow.
-Parameters: | `?currentstate` - 'null' or state ID.
+Parameters: | `?currentstate` - `null` or state ID.
 Restricts the list of returned states to those that are available as valid states from the current state.

 ### Sub-Resources